smashgg/developer-portal/docs/examples/queries/get-event.md

 ![image](https://imgur.com/a/pzHl9OK)

-A slug is made of two parts: the tournament name and the event name.
+A slug is made of two parts, the tournament name and the event name.
 The format is this: `tournament/<tournament_name>/event/<event_name>`.
 In this case, the slug we're going to use is `tournament/genesis-9-1/event/ultimate-singles`.